SciShow: History and funding

 The channel was launched as an "original channel", which meant that YouTube funded the channel.
-The show's initial grant was projected to expire in 2014, and in response, on September 12, 2013 SciShow joined the viewer-funding site Subbable, created in part by Green.
+The show's initial grant was projected to expire in 2014, and in response, on September 12, 2013, SciShow joined the viewer-funding site Subbable, created in part by Green.

 In 2014, the channel landed a national advertisement deal with YouTube.
 The educational program was featured on platforms such as billboards and television commercials as a result.
 Green details that the advertisements had a positive effect on SciShow, stating, "My Twitter exploded, our followers and subscribers exploded."

 After Patreon acquired Subbable, the channel switched over to Patreon where it continues to receive support in exchange for various perks.
 SciShow currently has over four thousand patrons.

 Production and hosting

 Though Green hosts the majority of episodes, the show has alternate hosts; Michael Aranda has been with the show since its inception, and Olivia Gordon of the Missoula Insectarium joined in June 2016.
 Gordon left SciShow in August 2020, and was replaced by ethnobotanist Rose Bear Don't Walk.
 Prior to her move to Chicago, Emily Graslie of The Brain Scoop also occasionally hosted on the channel.
 There have also been guest appearances by Lindsey Doe, who hosts Sexplanations, another channel launched by Green; and by longtime SciShow staffer Stefan Chin, who since 2017 has been a regular host.
 SciShow has grown since its 2012 launch; it now employs a full editorial, production, and operations staff.

-SciShow Space has three rotating hosts: Hank Green, Reid Reimers, and Caitlin Hofmeister.
-Similarly, SciShow Psych rotates hosting between Hank Green, Brit Garner, and Anthony Brown.
+SciShow Space had three rotating hosts: Hank Green, Reid Reimers, and Caitlin Hofmeister.
+Similarly, SciShow Psych rotated hosting between Hank Green, Brit Garner, and Anthony Brown.
 SciShow Kids is primarily hosted by Jessi Knudsen Castañeda, host of Animal Wonders Montana.